The oldest public wildflower garden in the United States

 Baneberries are erect perennial woodland plants, 1 to 2 1/2 feet high.

 The leaves of A pachypoda are divided 2 to 3 times into separate unevenly but sharply toothed, oblong 3-part leaflets which are usually hairless on the underside.
-This is similar to the red baneberry, A. rubra, except that A. rubra usually has hair on the underside and the leaflets of A. pachypoda are generally more cut with more pointed teeth and lobes.
+This shape is similar to the Red Baneberry, A. rubra, except that A. rubra may have hair on the underside and the leaflets of A. pachypoda are generally more cut with more pointed teeth and lobes.

-The inflorescence is a terminal cluster on a long stalk, cylindric in shape, and longer than wide, rising directly from the leaf stem, at or just below the division point of the 3 leaf parts, and then rising higher than the leaves.
+The inflorescence is a terminal cluster on a long stalk, cylindric in shape, and usually longer than wide, rising directly from the leaf stem, at or just below the division point of the 3 leaf parts, and then rising higher than the leaves.

 Flowers are bisexual.
 The small cream colored flower petals number 4 to 10, are truncated at the tip or sometimes cleft and with a very tapered base.
-These fall off early leaving the stamens which can number 15 to 50, and which have white long filaments and cream anthers.
+These fall off early leaving the stamens which can number 15 to 50, which have white long filaments and cream anthers.
 There is one pistil with the style either very short or absent.
 The sepals of calyx are whitish-green in color, and are not persistent on the fruit.

 Fruit: The mature fruit is a white berry which is distinguished from the white-berry form of the Red Baneberry by the individual berries having a pink to red very thick stalk.
-Both however, have the dark spot at the end of the berry, the remains of the stigma, from whence comes the alternate common name of "doll's eyes", however the spot is larger in A. pachypoda.
+Both however, have the dark spot at the end of the berry, the remains of the stigma, from whence comes the alternate common name of "doll's eyes." however the spot is larger in A. pachypoda and darker.
 The fleshy berries are oval in shape and contain 8 or more hard seeds that are cone shaped to wedge shaped, dark brown to reddish brown in color, 3.4 to 4.5 mm in size.